aleph2c/miros/docs/_sources/zero_to_one.rst.txt

     :target: _static/md_multiverse.pdf
     :align: center

-.. admonition:: hint
+.. admonition:: translation

-  Anytime a statechart references a callback, that callback will change the internal variable state of the active object in its first argument -- the state callback functions do not have their own memory.
+  Anytime a statechart references a callback (a pub), that callback will change the internal variable state of the ActiveObject that is passed in as its first argument -- the state callback functions themselves, do not have their own memory.

-  Since the callback functions don't keep any information, they can be called by many different active objects, in that active object's thread, and behave as expected; there are no side effects.
-In this way, many different active objects can use the same set of state callback functions.
+  Since the callback functions don't keep any information, they can be called by many different ActiveObjects (in that ActiveObjects's thread) and behave as expected; there are no side effects.
+In this way, many different ActiveObject can use the same set of state callback functions.

 .. raw:: html